 I am so worried and because of that, even the few times I have to share with my son are strained.
 I am desperate for help.

 Gloria's Answer: As I was reading your story, I couldn't help but completely relate to you.
-I too have a 16 year old who has chosen to live with his Dad and I hardly see him.
-The times that he does come to visit are filled with attitude and are strained, as you said.
+I too had a 16 year old who chose to live with his Dad and I hardly saw him.
+The times that he did come to visit were filled with attitude and were strained, as you said.

 Here's something that I've had to challenge myself with, and I will pass this on to you and the others who have children old enough to choose.